 The apple crisp is an all-American classic that’s been satisfying taste buds since the dessert’s debut in the early 1900s.
 With a delicious streusel crust on top and yummy baked apples on bottom, who can resist?
-Thankfully, the standard recipe only needs a little bit of tweaking in order to accommodate a gluten-free diet.
+Thankfully, you only need to do a little bit of tweaking to create a delicious gluten free apple crisp.

 Oat-Based Apple Crisps